GitHawkApp/GitHawk/docs/_posts/2018-08-03-Immutable-Model-Mutability.md

 Hurray!
 We have a new _immutable_ model with our updated values.

 However that's a lot of code to change a single value.
-What happens if we add a new property:
+What happens if we add a new property?

 ```swift
 Person {